microdee/mcro/README.md

 #include "Mcro/Common.h"
 using namespace Mcro::Common::With::InferDelegate;

-// TBelatedEventDelegate is an alias for TEventDelegate<Signature, BelatedInvoke>
+// TBelatedEventDelegate is an alias for TEventDelegate<Signature, EEventPolicy::Belated>
 TBelatedEventDelegate<void(int)> SomeEvent;

 // Broadcast first